bomyrk/end-end/README.md

 - [x] Present your solution.
 - [x] Launch, monitor, and maintain your system.

+## Look at Big Picture and Frame the Problem

+### Frame the problem
+the sponsor of the project has the goal to use median price predicted in an evaluation process of an investment.
+That means we are in an asynchrone pipeline where the project is just the first part and out will be used in subsequents parts.
+The objective is the *prediction of district's house median price*.
+Currently is is a team of expert which make that task by estimation, quess and their knowledge of the enviroment.

+We are in **surpervised machine learning** situation, specifically a *regression* (a **multiple uni**variate regression).
+As the data flow is not rapid, we will use an **offline** architecture.

+### Select a criteria of performance

 ## Data Project Template

 <a target="_blank" href="https://datalumina.com/">